Telling a good (Pando Days) story

 Sometimes, we don’t think about this until the end, but before and after pictures, as well as images of the locations, help clarify the problem that you are trying to address.
 These visuals can often provide a better understanding of the maps or renderings many will be providing.

 Earlier, I had talked about a beginning, middle and end, but in a story, it doesn’t have to be chronological.
 A story can also start with the most dramatic part and then tell the story through backstory.
-Some Pando Days projects could do this very effectively.
+Some Pando Days projects do this very effectively.

 Members of the Pando writing team include Rich Binell, Alexi Caracotsios, Amy Goldberg, Rebecca Schmitt, and Eugene Shirley.